GSC-IIIT-Kota/Client/README.md

 cd Client
 ```

-3. **.env file**
+3. **Create .env file**:
-Make a file named .env in the root directory.
-This file will contain the following things.
+Make a file named `.env` in the root directory.
+This file will contain the following things:
 ```
 API_BASE_URL=http://192.168.137.1:8000/api
 ```